-- Explore your interests and motivations for volunteering, - Make an informed choice about the different opportunities that we have available, - > Search and select information on over 200 local volunteering opportunities,
+- Explore your interests and motivations for volunteering, - Make an informed choice about the different opportunities that we have available, - Search and select information on over 200 local volunteering opportunities, - Set up a meeting with the opportunity of your choice or arrange for them to get in touch with you.

-Set up a meeting with the opportunity of your choice or arrange for them to get in touch with you.
+You can also browse the wide range of opportunities on www.thirdsectormidlothian.org.uk/vm/

-You can also browse the wide range of opportunities on www. volunteermidlothian.org.uk.
+Volunteer Midlothian also runs a number of volunteer-led projects which help people develop their skills and confidence, including:

-Volunteer Midlothian also runs a number of volunteer-led projects which help people develop their skills and confidence.
-These include Connect Online which provides IT tuition to groups of older people and vulnerable adults who wish to develop their digital skills and increase their social connections.
-Groups take place at home (for those who are housebound) or in local community settings including libraries.
-We also offer supported volunteering opportunities for young people aged 14-20 through our Transform Project.
+- ➤ Connect, matching volunteer befrienders with people who are socially isolated. - Connect Online, providing IT tuition to groups of older people and vulnerable adults who want to develop their digital skills in a friendly, sociable setting. - ➤ Transform, offering supported volunteering opportunities for young people aged 14-20.